usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 An open communications medium, typically the Internet, that is used to transport messages between the claimant and other parties.
 Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, man-in-the-middle, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., claimant, verifier, CSP or RP).

 #### Password
-A secret that a claimant memorizes and uses to authenticate his or her identity.
-Passwords are typically character strings.
+A memorized secret.
+In some contexts, passwords are restricted in length and composition.

 #### Personal Identification Number (PIN)
-A password consisting only of decimal digits.
+A memorized secret typically consisting only of decimal digits.

 #### Personally Identifiable Information (PII)
-As defined by OMB Circular A-130, Personally Identifiable Information means information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.
+As defined by OMB Circular [[A-130]](#A-130), Personally Identifiable Information means information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.

 #### Private Key
 The secret part of an asymmetric key pair that is used to digitally sign or decrypt data.